 Available in 9 beautiful colors from a carefully curated palette of rich shades, Aspect stone tiles are the perfect choice for the DIY homeowner.

 Decorative vinyl backsplash panels are an easy DIY alternative to real tin backsplash for the budget-minded consumer.
 Measuring 18”x24” each, Fasade faux tin backsplash panels are available in 13 designs and 20 finishes to provide over 250 combinations.
 They are impervious to water, impacts and stains and provide a designer look at a fraction of the cost of traditional backsplash materials.
 The panels are great for homeowners because they are easy to install and require no special tools.
 Fasade panels attach to the wall with double-sided tape or construction adhesive.

-There are a wide variety of color options amongst backsplash materials.
+There are a wide variety of color options among backsplash materials.
 You can find ceramic, porcelain and glass tiles in nearly every color of the rainbow.

 Fasade faux tin panel colors are grouped in six color families.
 Options include bronzes, coppers, pewters, silvers, golds and whites.
 White backsplashes can be painted for a completely customized look.

 Aspect metal backsplash colors include brushed bronze, champagne and brushed copper, three looks like look particularly striking on metal.
-Aspect glass colors include earth tones such as Sienna Bark, Leather, Putty and Steel as well as vibrant colors like Sunlit Meadow and Wild Strawberry to cooler hues including Glacier, Morning Dew and Storm Cloud.
+Aspect glass colors include earth tones such as Frost, Leather, Steel, Putty and Rustic Clay.

 The design options for backsplash are practically endless.
 In addition to color and patterns, consider all the different formats from which to choose.
 Whether it’s mosaic or subway tile or a panel of decorative vinyl, you have plenty of room to explore your creativity and design aesthetic.